Karumi/project-quality-assurance/ios-quality-assurance.md

 ### Fixing ###

 * Try to reproduce it.
-    * If it’s fixed, indicate when it was fixed.
+    * If it’s fixed, indicate when it was resolved.
     * If not, ask for more information on the ticket.
 * Attach media resources (images videos) showing how it looked like after your fix.
-* Explain briefly what was happening.
+* Briefly explain what was happening.
 * Add tests to assure that the scenario described above shouldn’t happen again.
-* Keep track of this issue in the following release to check if it’s really fixed if not, update information and reschedule this issue fix.
+* Keep track of this issue in the following release to check if it’s fixed if not, update information and reschedule this issue fix.

 ## Pull requests ##

 ### Asking for review ###

-Don’t forget you are not your code, the point of establishing a PR process is gathering feedback about how to improve the product you are working on.
+Don’t forget you are not your code, the point of establishing a PR process is gathering feedback about how to improve the product you are working.

 * Try to fix just one thing at a time.